ansys/openapi-common/doc/source/index.rst

 Supported Authentication Schemes
 --------------------------------
-The core library supports API servers configured with no authentication, API Key, and Basic authentication.
-Windows users can also use Windows Integrated Authentication to connect to Kerberos enabled APIs with their windows credentials, and NTLM where it is supported.
+The core library supports API servers configured with no authentication, API keys, client certificates, and basic authentication.

+Windows users can also use Windows Integrated Authentication to connect to Kerberos-enabled APIs with their Windows credentials and to NTLM where it is supported.

-Linux users can make use of Kerberos authentication via the ``[linux-kerberos]`` extra, this will require a working installation of either MIT Kerberos or Heimdal, as well as some platform specific build steps.
-It will also require a correctly configured ``krb5.keytab`` file on your system.
+Linux users can make use of Kerberos authentication via the ``[linux-kerberos]`` extra.
+This will require a working installation of either MIT Kerberos or Heimdal, as well as some platform-specific build steps.
+An additional requirement is a correctly configured ``krb5.keytab`` file on your system.

-Windows and Linux users can authenticate with OIDC enabled APIs by using the ``[oidc]`` extra, currently we support only the Authorization Code authentication flow.
+Windows and Linux users can authenticate with OIDC-enabled APIs by using the ``[oidc]`` extra.
+Currently we support only the Authorization Code authentication flow.

 .. list-table:: Authentication Methods by Platform
    :header-rows: 1